kenhkan/morrison/README.md

   build, deploy, AND monitor an FBP program.
 The program in the "backend" emits IP and debugging information so that the frontend can show the program running in real-time.
-- Single machine assumption: parallelism is to best tackled at a different level.
+- Single machine assumption: parallelism is best tackled at a different level.
 Morrison is only concerned with coordination in a single machine.

 ### Differences with classical FBP (cFBP)